samuelroland/tb-docs/pocs/README.md

 ### Possible errors
 1. An empty line is forbidden, it should not block the parsing the raise an error in the IDE
-1. A missing or empty title is not authorized
+1. A missing or empty title is not authorized (the `exo` prefix must be found and trimmed value should not be "")
 1. Only one correct option is accepted, not less and not more
 1. Double prefixes is incorrect
 1. A line that starts with something else that a known prefix or a dash or `//` is invalid

+## Retrospective of on naive-parser implementation
+1. Basic parsing was very naive and very fast to implement
+1.